MoCapAnything V2: End-to-End Motion Capture for Arbitrary Skeletons: Experiments

 \subsection{Role of Pose as Intermediate Representation}

 To validate the necessity of explicit joint positions as an intermediate representation, we compare three architectural variants in Table~\ref{tab:exp_pose_role}.

-Three observations emerge.
-First, the Direct (V$\to$R) variant, which predicts rotations directly from video, achieves comparable angle error on Zoo-Seen and Zoo-Rare (9.32$^\circ$ / 12.71$^\circ$), but degrades significantly on Zoo-Unseen (23.73$^\circ$).
-This indicates that without an explicit pose intermediate, the model struggles to generalize across unseen skeletons.
-Second, the Latent + Aux variant, which introduces a latent representation supervised by a pose loss, achieves strong performance on Zoo-Seen and Zoo-Rare (9.06$^\circ$ / 11.85$^\circ$), but similarly fails on Zoo-Unseen (23.57$^\circ$).
-This suggests that an implicit pose representation, even when supervised, does not transfer well across different skeleton topologies.
-Third, our full model, which uses explicit joint positions as an intermediate, significantly improves rotation generalization on unseen skeletons (6.54$^\circ$), while remaining competitive on seen and rare splits.
-These results suggest that joint positions provide a skeleton-shared spatial representation, whereas rotations are inherently skeleton-dependent.
-The explicit pose intermediate thus acts as a structural bottleneck that separates transferable motion patterns from skeleton-specific parameterizations, enabling robust cross-skeleton generalization.
+Both Direct (V$\to$R, $23.73^{\circ}$) and Latent+Aux ($23.57^{\circ}$) match our Seen/Rare performance ($9.32^{\circ}$/$12.71^{\circ}$ and $9.06^{\circ}$/$11.85^{\circ}$ respectively) but collapse on Zoo-Unseen, indicating that without an explicit pose intermediate, even when the latent pose is supervised, the model fails to generalize across unseen skeleton topologies.
+Our explicit-pose intermediate substantially improves Zoo-Unseen ($6.54^{\circ}$) while remaining competitive on Seen/Rare.
+This confirms that joint positions are skeleton-shared while rotations are skeleton-dependent: the explicit pose acts as a structural bottleneck that separates transferable motion patterns from skeleton-specific parameterization.